 To qualify for the EDA program, a data center must have at least one facility in service in New Jersey, make a capital investment of at least $50 million in the state and hire at least ten full-time employees.
 Thereafter, in order to maintain eligibility following initial EDA approval, a data center must employ at least 50 full-time workers during the three-year period of qualification for the program.
 A data center would qualify for tax credits and exemptions for an extended period if it redevelops and relocates to a vacant and abandoned commercial property and employs at least 50 full-time workers for five years.

 The legislation addresses two main considerations that influence where a data center ultimately will be located – upfront construction costs and ongoing operational costs, Zwicker said.

 “When modern corporate CEOs and tech leaders look for a new place to settle, the cost of IT infrastructure is a major factor,” said Zwicker.
 “New Jersey ranks just about last in the nation when it comes to the availability of economic development programs specifically geared toward the cloud computing and data center industries.
 That has to change if we want our state’s economy to be more competitive.”

 Zwicker, head of science education at the Princeton Plasma Physics Lab, noted that, just as the laboratory employs experienced physicists, its operation also depends upon workers from other sectors, such as electricians and plumbers.
 Likewise, opportunities available at data centers in New Jersey drawn in by the EDA program would not be limited only to IT professionals, he said.

 “In addition to the direct IT jobs this legislation will create, the supporting electrical, utility and construction demands of data centers will provide good jobs for skilled workers from a variety of other disciplines,” said Zwicker.

-The measure was released by the Assembly Commerce and Economic Development Committee.
+The measure was referred to the Assembly Commerce and Economic Development Committee.